MarkvanMents/docs/content/developerportal/deploy/deploying-to-mindsphere.md

     cf target –o {org_name} -s {space_name}
     ```

     {{% alert type="info" %}}If you cannot target your org or space, you probably need to be added to your org.
-See [Cloud Foundry How Tos](https://developer.mindsphere.io/paas/paas-cloudfoundry-howtos.html) in the MindSphere documentation.{{% /alert %}}
+See [Cloud Foundry How Tos](https://developer.mindsphere.io/paas/paas-cloudfoundry-howtos.html) in the MindSphere documentation.{% endhint %}

 3. Create a PostgreSQL instance using the command: